DPhil Study

 Part-time DPhil Study

 The Faculty is now able to accept a number of students for part-time study towards a DPhil.
 Part-time students are fully integrated into the research culture of the History Faculty and afforded all the same opportunities and support as full-time students, and are expected to take full advantage of these opportunities.
-A candidate's supervisor and the co-ordinator of part-time studies (currently the Regius Professor of History), are available to advise part-time students on how to access research and training provision.
+A candidate's supervisor and the co-ordinator of part-time studies, are available to advise part-time students on how to access research and training provision.
 However, it may not always be possible to offer the part-time study mode in very specialized areas of research.

 If an applicant is in employment, they must provide a letter from their employer stating they may take time off if necessary to attend the University as required for the duration of the course, before the Faculty can confirm their offer of a part-time place.